 - Add quinoa, shallots, ginger, and ¼ teaspoon more of the salt.
 Stir in coconut milk and water (this will help release browned bits from bottom of the pot from browning the chicken).
 Arrange carrots in an even layer atop the quinoa (they will sink into the quinoa).
 Top carrots with broccoli in an even layer.
 Lay chicken pieces atop broccoli, pouring any accumulated juices from the chicken over chicken.

 - Lock Instant Pot lid in place; make sure the vent is pointed toward “seal”.
 Select “manual” on high pressure and adjust the time to 2 minutes.
-(The cooking process will take about 11 minutes total once you select the time.)
+Allow Instant Pot to cycle through the cooking process.
+(The cooking process will take about 11 minutes total once you select the time because it takes time for the pot to come up to full pressure.)
 Immediately after the cook time is complete, select “cancel” and depressurize the pot using the “quick release” method.
 Once the pot is depressurized, leave the lid locked into place for 1 minute.
 Remove the lid right after this to prevent the food from overcooking.

 - Transfer chicken, quinoa and vegetables to a serving platter.
 In a small bowl stir together cashews, mint, basil, and lime peel.
 Sprinkle some over the chicken and quinoa mixture; pass the rest of the cashew mixture for people to add individually.

 - Make sure to use small chicken breast halves.
 Larger pieces of chicken won’t get done in the time that it takes to cook the quinoa and vegetables.
 If you can’t find small pieces of chicken, split your pieces in half horizontally so they will cook more quickly.
 Use about 1 ¼ pounds total chicken.